Daniel Wass: Brøndby

 Following his recovery from injury Wass secured his place as right defender in the 2008–09 season playing in 28 games from a possible 33, helping Brøndby to reach third place in the Superliga, Brøndby's best position since their second place in the 2005–06 season.

-Brøndby manager Kent Nielsen felt Wass should spend gain further developing at another club, so Brøndby chose to loan him out to Fredrikstad, a medal-competing side from Norway.
+Brøndby manager Kent Nielsen felt Wass would gain from developing at another club, so Brøndby chose to loan him out to Fredrikstad, a medal-competing side from Norway.
 On 21 August 2009, Wass made his debut in a 4–1 loss against Rosenborg and on 1 November 2009, Wass started and played the full 90 minutes scoring in a 5–0 win over Lyn.
 When the board of Fredrikstad FK signed a new manager, new coach Tom Nordlie informed Wass that he had no interest in an offensive right defender.
 As a result of that, Wass received no more than three games before returning to Brøndby in December 2009.
 For the remainder of the 2009–10 season, Wass played more games for Brøndby, securing his place in the starting eleven.

 The season of 2010–11 proved to show Wass' importance for the Brøndby squad when he was selected as first-choice right back for the first 19 games.
 In February, during the three-month winter break in the Superliga between December and March, Wass announced he would not be renewing his contract with Brøndby.
 From the beginning of January there had been rumours of Wass' summer transfer to Benfica.
 Wass did not comment on the rumours.
 In March 2011, with 14 matches of the season remaining, the attacking force of Wass was recognised, with Coach Henrik Jensen subsequently pushing the player up to right midfielder/winger.
 In his final matches for the club, Wass scored three goals, helping Brøndby to gain their third successive third place.